Mucus In Throat

 Smoking tobacco can irritate the lungs and cause many symptoms, such as chest pain, coughing, wheezing, and breathing difficulties.
 Exposure to these chemicals for a prolonged period increases the risk of serious health problems such as COPD, heart attacks, strokes, and death.

-Home Remedies For Excess Mucus In Throat
+Home Remedies to Clear Mucus in the Throat

 Eat Chicken Soup: